luizagit/Picturesque-MS4/README.md

 ### Sending emails via Gmail

 In order to send real emails from the application, you need to connect it to your **Gmail account**, setting up your email address in **EMAIL_HOST_USER** variable and your app password generated by your email provider in **EMAIL_HOST_PASS** variable.

+## Credits
+### Content

+Picturesque website was inspired by Project - Boutique Ado because what better guidance throughout my last milestone journey than the Code Institute teachings and lessons.

 ## Acknowledgements
 - I would like to give a thank you to my mentor Seun Owonikoko for all the help and advice she has given throught the project milestone.